-All students will be provided a weekly bundle of meals, including family meals, through a variety of distribution methods, weekly.
+All remote students will be provided a weekly bundle of meals, including family meals, through a variety of distribution methods, weekly.
+In person students will receive a breakfast and a lunch daily.

 How will you assess a family's needs for meals?
 How will this documentation be maintained?